 Executor

-An executor is a long-standing concept that represents an abstraction capable of executing logical code.
-An executor can be a thread pool, a coroutine/fiber, a CPU, GPU, or even a remote server.
-The simplest code we write daily also has a default executor: the main thread.
+The executor is a long-standing concept that represents an abstract entity capable of executing logical code.
+An executor can be a thread pool, a coroutine/fiber, a CPU, a GPU, or even a remote server.
+The simplest code we usually write also has a default executor: the main thread.

-Generally, executors will have an interface similar to this:
+Generally, an executor will have an interface similar to this:

 void Execute(std::function<void()>);